mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-elements/call-workflow.md

 ## 1 Introduction

 To improve the maintainability of a workflow, you can split a larger process into smaller pieces and avoid having repeated tasks.
-You can use the **Call workflow** activity for this purpose.
+You can use the **Call workflow** activity for this purpose and use another workflow as a *sub-workflow* for the current one.

 {{< figure src="/attachments/refguide/modeling/application-logic/workflows/workflow-elements/call-workflow/call-workflow-example.jpg" alt="Call Workflow Example" >}}

+You can drag the **Call workflow** activity into the flow and either select an existing workflow or create a new one.
+The *called* workflow is then used as a *sub-workflow* for the current, *calling* workflow.

 The calling workflow waits for the called workflow to finish before continuing with the rest of the activities.